ahrGNUts/webcomic-dl/README.md

   -o, --overwrite       Force overwriting of downloaded comics.
 By default,
                         webcomic-dl will not overwrite already-downloaded
                         comics.
-  -n, --no-resume       By default, webcomic-dl will resume downloads from
+  --no-resume           By default, webcomic-dl will resume downloads from
                         where it last left off.
 This flag overrides it.
 Does not download already-downloaded comics unless -o is also used, but still needs to download the webpage of each comic
-  --metadata-file file  Specify where to save metadata.
-By default it is saved
-                        in <output_dir>/info.json
+  -m--metadata-file file
-  -m, --metadata-only   Don't download comics, just metadata -p, --pretty          Save metadata JSON pretty-printed -i, --index           Places an HTML-based viewer called index.html in the
+                        Specify where to save metadata.
+By default it is saved in <output_dir>/info.json --metadata-only       Don't download comics, just metadata -c, --compact         Disable pretty-printing the output JSON, if you're really trying to save some bytes -i, --index           Places an HTML-based viewer called index.html in the output directory
-                        output directory
   -v, --verbose         Be verbose.
 Mostly for testing purposes